 Once you log in, click on integration and select the right email channel, like Gmail Outlook.

-You need to enter a few basic information, like Account name, Email ID, App Key/Access Key, and other details, and then click “Add Account”.
+You need to enter a few basic details, such as your Account name, Email ID, App Key/Access Key, and other details, and then click “Add Account.”
 Your preferred email channel/service provider will be integrated.

-Fyno allows you to create and store all your messaging content in one place, allowing you to customize everything - the number of columns, headings, text, buttons, dividers, images, or a host of other things, without coding.
+Fyno allows you to create and store all your messaging content in one place.
+You can customize everything—the number of columns, headings, text, buttons, dividers, images, or a host of other things—without coding.

 • To create a template, head to the “Templates” tab, click on “Create,” and then click on “Drag & Drop Editor.”